soelske/home-helper/README.md

 HomeHelper is an android app and a side project of mine.

-It is an advanced lisview app that multiple users can instal and use.
+It is an advanced lisview app that multiple users can install and use.
 By adding something to the list, the new items will also appear on the HomeHelper apps of other users.

 - The app stores all the new items locally in a simple text file
 - When Internet is available the app stores all the new items in a mysqldatabase which is free and managed by Helioshost.org